Varioun/Mobile-Game-Adblocker/README.md

 # Mobile-Game-Adblocker
-This program will serve to make playing mobile applications less annoying
+This program will serve to make playing mobile applications less annoying!
+Yay!